wishiwashere/TP-Prototype-01/README.md

 	** Sending images and text on Twitter
 	** User login/verification on Twitter using Fabric
 * Text Input
+	** Ability to type into a device
-	** Restrictive text input
+	** Ability to interpret key presses on a soft keyboard ** Restrictive text input
 	** Setting a character limit
 * Favourites